JuliaPy/PythonCall.jl/README.md

 - Tuples and pairs become `tuple`
 - Dates, times and datetimes become their equivalent from `datetime`

-Everything else is wrapped into a Python wrapper around the Julia value (implemented by `pyjulia(x)`).
+Everything else is wrapped into a Python wrapper around the Julia value (implemented by `pyjl(x)`).
 This wrapper implements Python interfaces where appropriate, including subclassing the appropriate abstract base class:

 - Property access, indexing, function calls, arithmetic, etc. behaves as expected
 - Iterable objects implement the iterable interface